-The existing MFW regime views the two cleansing mechanisms-special committee negotiation and the majority of the minority shareholder vote-as functionally equivalent.
-Each mechanism by itself can shift the burden of persuasion to the plaintiff.
-Our proposal, in contrast, argues that courts should treat each cleansing device differently based on its effectiveness in valuing controllers' vision.
+In this part, we describe how our framework can guide courts that reviewing the fairness of controller transactions.
+Recall that both the existing cleansing regime and the regime under amended Section 144 view the two cleansing mechanisms-special committee negotiation and the majority of the minority vote-as functionally equivalent.
+Each mechanism by itself can shift the burden of persuasion to the plaintiff (for freezeouts), or establish full cleansing of the transaction (for non-freezeouts).
+Our proposal, in contrast, argues that courts should treat each cleansing device differently and adjust their review accordingly.